 3. Baxter tries to connect England, America, Russia, and France to the beasts by using their national animals and symbols.
 But there are some problems with this.
 For example, not only is the lion on the coat of arms for England, but it is also on the royal coat of arms for Spain.
 The eagle is not only the national animal or bird for America, but for Germany, France, Italy, Spain, Armenia, Austria, Egypt, Ghana, Kazakhstan, Mexico, and others.
 The lion is also the national animal for Belgium, Bulgaria, Ethiopia, Iran (Persia), Kenya, Libya, Macedonia (where Alexander the Great was from), and others.
 The bear is also a symbol for Finland.

 Yet, and here is the most important part, Christ destroys all the kingdoms of the statue at the same time (2:34-35, 44-45).
 This is just the same as 7:12.
-How can Christ destroy different kingdoms that didn’t exist at the exact same time?
-Remember that Babylon is the first kingdom of Daniel 2 and the legs, feet, and toes exist in the end-times.
+How can Christ destroy different kingdoms that didn’t exist at the same time?
+Remember that Babylon is the first kingdom of Daniel 2, and the legs, feet, and toes exist in the end times.
 The answer is simpler than most would think.
-The kingdoms described in Daniel 2 and 7 are successive to each other and they each absorbed the previous empire.
+The kingdoms described in Daniel 2 and 7 are successive to each other, and they are absorbed into the next empire.
 Essentially, they lived on in their successors.[4]
-Writer Joel Richardson notes that the point of 7:11-12 is that, unlike the first three beasts which continued on in later empires, the final beast will come to a sudden, and utterly complete, destruction.[5]
+Writer Joel Richardson notes that the point of 7:11-12 is that, unlike the first three beasts, which continued in later empires, the final beast will come to a sudden, and utterly complete, destruction.[5]

 Conclusion

 There are many different theories out there about the Antichrist.
 The same goes for the United States and end-time prophecy.
 One of the most popular concerning both of these is simply incorrect.
-The United States, and Britain, Germany, and Russia for that matter, are not represented in Daniel 7.
+The United States, Britain, Germany, and Russia are not represented in Daniel 7.

 [1] “An In-Depth Look at the Four Great Beasts of Daniel 7.”
 February 28, 2014. http://www.endtime.com/blog/depth-look-four-great-beasts-daniel-7/